 Most of the Museum Studies coursework takes place at the 400 level, which is to say at the junior, senior, and graduate levels.

 The Museum Studies program is a part of the University Museum, a department in the College of Liberal Arts.
 The University Museum, one of the oldest continuing museums in the state of Illinois, opened in 1874.
 The Museum staff has offered an academic minor in Museum Studies since the 1970s.
-The Museum staff teaches the Museum Studies minor classes and offers real, hands-on experience in the running of the nationally accredited University Museum.
+The Museum staff teaches the Museum Studies minor classes and offers real, hands-on experience in the running of the University Museum.

 As with most minors, one will need to take 18 hours of classes.
 From this list of Core Courses provided below, one needs to take at least 12 hours plus an additional six hours in courses approved by the museum director.
 You do not need to declare a minor in Museum Studies to enroll in these courses.